 Anomalous systemic arterial supply to normal lung

-Anomalous systemic arterial supply to normal lung is an anatomical variant where a portion of the lung (usually a basal segment) gets supplied by a systemic vessel without a distinct pulmonary sequestration.
+Anomalous systemic arterial supply to normal lung is an anatomical variant in which a portion of the lung (usually a basal segment) is supplied by a systemic vessel without a distinct pulmonary sequestration.

 It was traditionally (perhaps inappropriately since not a true sequestration) called a Pryce type 1 sequestration.